B2B Marketing Insights by Ironpaper

 Retention marketing

 Retaining clients can be far cheaper than acquiring new ones.
-B2B brands should work hard to keep clients happy and determine a lifetime value of a customer.
+B2B brands should work hard to keep clients happy and determine a customer's lifetime value.
 Are there upsell opportunities?
 What opportunities does a client have to come back to a B2B company?

 • Quality assurance